Compartilhar via

 forest: One or more domains that share a common schema and trust each other transitively.
 An organization can have multiple forests.
 A forest establishes the security and administrative boundary for all the objects that reside within the domains that belong to the forest.
 In contrast, a domain establishes the administrative boundary for managing objects, such as users, groups, and computers.
 In addition, each domain has individual security policies and trust relationships with other domains.

 forest functional level: A specification of functionality available in a forest.
-It must be less than or equal to the domain controller (DC) functional level of every DC in the forest.
+It has to be less than or equal to the domain controller (DC) functional level of every DC in the forest.
 See [MS-ADTS] section 6.1.4.4 for information on how the forest functional level is determined.

 forest trust: A type of trust where the trusted party is a forest, which means that all domains in that forest are trusted.